apache/ozone/hadoop-hdds/docs/content/design/ozone-volume-management.md

 The first approach required a secondary cache table and it violates the naming hierarchy.
 The s3 bucket name is a global unique name, therefore it's more than just a single attribute on a specific object.
 It's more like an element in the hierachy.
 For this reason the second option is proposed:

-For example if the default s3 volume is `s3`
+For example if the default s3 volume is `s3v`

- 1. Every new buckets created via s3 interface will be placed under the `/s3` volume
+ 1. Every new buckets created via s3 interface will be placed under the `/s3v` volume
- 2. Any existing **Ozone** buckets can be exposed with mounting it to s3: `ozone sh mount /vol1/bucket1 /s3/s3bucketname`
+ 2. Any existing **Ozone** buckets can be exposed with mounting it to s3: `ozone sh mount /vol1/bucket1 /s3v/s3bucketname`

 **Lock contention problem**

-One possible problem with using just one volume is using the locks of the same volume for all the D3 buckets (thanks Xiaoyu).
+One possible problem with using just one volume is using the locks of the same volume for all the S3 buckets (thanks Xiaoyu).
 But this shouldn't be a big problem.

  1. We hold only a READ lock.
 Most of the time it can acquired without any contention (writing lock is required only to change owner / set quota)
  2. For symbolic link / bind mounts the read lock is only required for the first read.
 After that the lock of the referenced volume will be used.
 In case of any performance problem multiple volumes + bind mounts can be used.

-Note: Sunjay is added to the authors as the original proposal of this approach.
+Note: Sanjay is added to the authors as the original proposal of this approach.

+#### Implementation details

+ * Let bucket mount operation create a link bucket.
+Links are like regular buckets, stored in DB the same way, but with two new, optional pieces of information: source volume and bucket.
+ * Existing bucket operations (info, delete, ACL) work on the link object in the same way as they do on regular buckets.
+No new link-specific RPC is required.
+ * Links are followed for key operations (list, get, put, etc.).
+Checks for existence of the source bucket, as well as ACL, are performed at this time (similar to symlinks).
+This avoids the need for reverse checks for each bucket delete or ACL change.
+ * The same permission is required on both the link and the source bucket to be able to perform the operation via the link.
+This allows finer-grained access control.
+ * Bucket links are generic, not restricted to the `s3v` volume.

 ## Alternative approaches and reasons to reject